bnh-ai/labs-microwave/README.md

 If you are not familiar with Python, Jupyter, and virtual environments, consider using our freely available web-based Microwave example available [here](https://colab.research.google.com/github/bnh-ai/labs-microwave/blob/main/colab/Microwave.ipynb).

-The freely available web-based Microwave example relies on Google Colab and Workspaces.
-If you would like to try the example, but do not have a Gmail address or Google Workspace account, you may follow instructions to create an account for free [here](https://support.google.com/accounts/answer/27441?hl=en).
-Log into the new account; then access the freely available web-based example link above.
+The freely available web-based Microwave example relies on Google Colab and Workspaces, which require you to be logged into your Google account.
+If you would like to try the example, but do not have a Google account, you may follow instructions to create an account for free [here](https://support.google.com/accounts/answer/27441?hl=en).
+Once you are logged into your Google account, you may access the freely available web-based example at the link above.
+If you are prompted with a warning that "This notebook was not authored by Google," click "Run anyway" to continue to the Colab notebook.

 ### Local installation

-For users who are familiar with Python, Jupyter, and virtual environments and plan to install the Microwave notebook locally, please follow the installation and usage instructions below or in `Microwave_v1.23.1_documentation.pdf` which is available in the docs folder or by clicking on "Documentation for v1.23.1 of the notebook can be accessed here" from the [Luminos portal](https://luminos.ai). **The installation steps below are required for the notebook to function properly.**
+For users who are familiar with Python, Jupyter, and virtual environments and plan to install the Microwave notebook locally, please follow the installation and usage instructions below or in `Microwave_Documentation.pdf` which is available in the docs folder or by clicking on "Documentation for v1.23.1 of the notebook can be accessed here" from the [Luminos portal](https://luminos.ai). **The installation steps below are required for the notebook to function properly.**

 **Basic install instructions**: